This is part of our How We Work series of blog posts. Today, we’re talking about how we use Atomic UX design.

 Design and development, together forever

-Designers work on "atoms," "molecules," and "organisms" that align with small job stories.
-They stay only an iteration or two ahead of engineers — and no farther.
+- Designers work on "atoms," "molecules," and "organisms" that align with small job stories.
+They stay only an iteration or two ahead of engineers — and no further.

 They can't all be happy paths